zirahvi/load81/README.md

 EDITOR
 ===

+### 27 Jan 2020
 Support for Home and End navigation added.
 Home jumps to beginning of line/first non-space character on line.
 End jumps to one character past end of line/to last character on line.

+### 30 Jan 2020
+Support for selecting text with Shift and navigation keys/mouse added.

 LICENSE
 ===